xhartonx/Airbnb_Booking_Rates_Prediction/README.md

 ## Project Overview

-The hospitality industry is highly competitive, and optimizing Airbnb listings is crucial for hosts to maximize bookings.
-This project aimed to predict high booking rates by analyzing various factors, including property attributes, host characteristics, and guest feedback.
+The hospitality industry is highly competitive, and hosts must optimize their Airbnb listings to boost bookings.
+The purpose of the project was to predict high booking rates on the basis of numerous factors, such as property attributes, host characteristics, and guest feedback.

 ### Target Audience
 - Airbnb Hosts